 Honda Odyssey Problems

-RepairPal has identified the most common problems with the Honda Odyssey as reported by actual vehicle owners.
+RepairPal has identified the most common problems with the Honda Odyssey based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 There have been some issues reported with the electric sliding doors.
 Our technicians remind us that proper diagnoses will be necessary to determine the cause of various faults which may occur.